hpi-swa-teaching/StatBench/README.md

 		<...> }.
 SBTableWindow openTable: aggregatedTable.
 ```
+The parameter for groupByColumns is a collection of one or more column indices.

-`<block>` can be a predefined block (e.g. `SBStatFunctions sum`) or a self-defined one that accepts an aggregated collection of values and returns a new value.
-The parameter for groupByColumns of one or more column indices.
+`<block>` can be a predefined block (e.g. `SBStatFunctions sum`) or a self-defined one that accepts a collection of values and returns a new value.